iivanoo/covid-apps-observer/data/data_uk/reports/resources/net.hscni.covid19ni___2.0/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="net.hscni.covid19ni 4 reviews"/>
 </p>

+> Would a regional breakdown of new cases<br> :date: __2020-07-31 00:38:27__

+> Seems promising at first glance, easy to use with good range of features.
+It also let's you use the app on behalf of someone else which might be good for elderly/and or the less technical, visually impaired or less able bodied.
+What accessibility features does it conform to?
+One issue I had was when I filled in the symptom checker flow.
+The last stage presents a blank yellow screen and it's not intuitive that you have to close or go back to see suggestions<br> :date: __2020-07-30 18:59:15__

 > Could do with more updates.
 But pretty good for sign posting<br> :date: __2020-06-29 12:39:16__